Vincent Stomatitis

 Prevalence

-• True prevalence is unknown, but the probable overall prevalence is <1% (1).
+• The true prevalence is unknown but likely <1% overall (1).

-• Overall decline in worldwide prevalence since World War II (1)
+• Worldwide prevalence has declined since World War II (1).

-• Rare disease in developed countries; however, in recent data, the prevalence rate was 6.7% in Chilean students between 12 and 21 years and approaching 25% in children in sub-Saharan African countries (2),(3).
+• A rare disease in developed countries; however, in recent data, prevalence rate was 6.7% in Chilean students between ages 12 and 21 years and approaching 25% in children in sub-Saharan African countries (2),(3).

 Etiology and Pathophysiology